RossMunn/GazeEstimation/README.md

-# Directional Eye Gaze Estimation for Navigation & Communication Systems
+# Directional Eye Gaze Estimation System

 The figure below shows a general representation of the system operation.